nova-spacenews/nova/README.md

 # NOVA

-If you are Interested in catching the latest news about outerspace and How was the sky in specfic day NOVA offers you these features and more.
+If you are Interested in catching the latest news about the space and How was the sky in specific day NOVA offers you these features and more.